Marietta, Georgia: Culture

-The Big Chicken is considered to be a landmark of Marietta (pictured in 1992).
+The Big Chicken is a Marietta landmark (pictured in 1992).

 The city has six historic districts, some on the National Register of Historic Places (these include Northwest Marietta, Whitlock Avenue, Washington Avenue, and Church-Cherokee Streets).
 The city's visitor center is located in the historic train depot.

 Downtown is the town square and former location of the county courthouse.
 The square is the site of several cultural productions and public events, including a weekly farmers' market.

 The Marietta Players perform semi-professional theater year-round.
 The historic Strand Theatre has been renovated back to its original design and features live theatre, concerts, classic films, and other events.
 The Marietta/Cobb Museum of Art is in the old Post Office building.

 The Marietta History Center exhibits the history of the city and county.
 The center is home to thousands of artifacts including items from Marietta residents and businesses.
 The Marietta Gone with the Wind Museum is located in the Historic Brumby Hall and houses a private collection of memorabilia related to Gone with the Wind, both the book and the film.
 The William Root House Museum and Garden is the oldest wood-frame house still standing in Marietta, built c.
 1845.
 Once owned by William Root, one of Marietta's earliest citizens and merchants whose drugstore was located in the Square.

 The Big Chicken, which currently sits on top of a KFC restaurant, has been a landmark on U.S. 41 and Roswell Road since 1963.

 Miramax Films and Disney filmed scenes of the 1995 movie Gordy here.
 The 2014 film Dumb and Dumber To filmed a scene in the Marietta Square.

 The city includes the Kennesaw House, one of only four commercial buildings in Marietta not burned to the ground in Sherman's March to the Sea.
 The Kennesaw House is home to the Marietta History Center which tells the history of Marietta and Cobb County.